-For many women, the decision to return to work after having a child centres around how many days they’d like to work rather than what they actually want their role to entail.
+For many people, the decision to return to work after having a child centres around how many days they’d like to work rather than what they actually want their role to entail.

-When this happens, and women don’t communicate their professional vision and ambitions, and assumptions will likely be made on their behalf which can limit the opportunities open to them on their return and in the future.
+When this happens, and they don’t communicate their professional vision and ambitions, assumptions will likely be made on their behalf which can limit the opportunities open to them on their return and in the future.

 Why can it be hard to transition back into the workplace?

 Transitioning back into the workplace after parental leave is no mean feat, and can present a stumbling block which can have repercussions throughout your working life.